May 6, 2021

-So, what can you do to help limit these triggers?
+So, what can you do to help prevent asthma triggers?

 - Consider purchasing a HEPA Air Purifier.
-If you think of your air filter as a moat around castle, then an air purifier is the actual wall of the castle.
+If you think of your air filter as a moat around the castle, then an air purifier is the actual wall of the castle.
 It’s going to stop just about anything from coming in, but only in certain spots.
-These are wonderful to put in spots of your home where you spend the bulk of your time – living rooms, bedrooms, kitchen area.
+These are wonderful to put in spots of your home where you spend the bulk of your time – living rooms, bedrooms, and kitchen area.
 They’ll help to eliminate any pesky asthma triggers that slip by your air filter.
-According to the EPA, this occurs because our homes have become so air tight that any allergens we bring into our home have no way to get out.
+According to the EPA, this occurs because our homes have become so air-tight that any allergens we bring into our homes have no way to get out.
 Go for a jog in the spring?
-You’ll be bringing in all the pollen once you walk in to your house.
+You’ll be bringing in all the pollen once you walk into your house.
 You can eliminate this as best you can by washing off and putting your clothes in the hamper, but the allergens particle won’t totally be out of the air.
 The air purifier will help to clean these things out of the air.
-When shopping for an air purifier you will need to know the approximate size of the area that you are wanting to use it in.
+When shopping for an air purifier you will need to know the approximate size of the area that you are wanting to use it.

 - Watch for water leaks and repair them ASAP to prevent mold.